 10. How much of the sale price do I get?

-How much you actually get when selling your home depends on a lot of factors, but in general, expect somewhere between 90–92% of the sale price.
+How much you actually get when selling your home depends on a lot of factors, but in general, expect somewhere between 90–92% of the sale price, so long as your mortgage is paid off.

 On closing day, your closing agent will distribute the funds to all the necessary parties.
-They’ll pay out your profits via a check or wire transfer.
+They’ll pay out your profits via a check or wire transfer, although it may take a few days for the funds to show up in your account.

 11. How can I save money when selling a home?

-You can also save money by trying to sell your home on your own to completely eliminate the seller commission.
+You can also save money by trying to sell your home on your own to completely eliminate the listing agent commission.

 12. Should I pay my buyer’s closing costs?